gbisaga/devops/aws-devops-allnotifications.md

   - Application logs
     - Produced by your application codebuild/MyProjectName
     - Usually on the local filesystem
-    - Streamed using a Can agent
+    - Streamed using an agent
     - Direct integration with CloudWatch logs for Lambda, ECS/Fargate/ElasticBeanstalk
   - Operating system logs (event logs, system logs)
     - EC2 or on-prem